CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-SCITAS-setup/README.md

 VS Code takes ssh configuration from files.
-Follow the steps in the [SSH configuration section](#ssh-configuration-necessary-for-pycharm-and-vs-code) to set up your ssh config file for runai jobs.
+Follow the steps in the [SSH configuration section](#ssh-configuration-necessary-for-pycharm-and-vs-code) to set up your ssh config file.

 **Connecting VS Code to the container**:

-1. In your `runai submit` command, set the environment variables for
+1. In your submit command, set the environment variables for
     - Opening an ssh server `SSH_SERVER=1`.
     - preserving your config `VSCODE_SERVER_AT`.
 2. Enable port forwarding for the SSH connection.